Azure/tflint-ruleset-azurerm-ext/README.md

 $ make install
 ```

-To utilize the lastest Azure API info (this may cause incompatability with current plugin version):
+To utilize the lastest Azure API info (this may cause incompatibility with current plugin version):

 ```
 $ make updateSubmodule